Viburnum opulus: Cultivation

-Uses
+Toxicity and uses

-The fruit is edible in small quantities, with a very acidic taste; it can be used to make jelly.
+The fruit is edible in small quantities, with a very bitter taste; it can be used to make jelly.
 It is however mildly toxic, and may cause vomiting or diarrhea if eaten in large amounts.
+The ripe fruit is often ignored by birds and avoided by humans due to a foul smell emitted when crushed, described by some as "musty socks" or "urine and vomit".

-The term 'cramp bark' is related to the bark's ability to reduce smooth muscle tightness.
-Relieving this type of muscle tightness is most often associated with relieving menstrual (period) cramps.
-However, the bark can also be used during pregnancy for cramps or pain and general muscle cramping.
+The term 'cramp bark' is related to the bark's use in traditional medicine for cramps, but there is no scientific evidence of its effectiveness for this use or any other.

-Cultural meaning
+In culture

 Mentions of the viburnum can be found throughout Ukrainian folklore such as songs, decorative art, Ukrainian embroidery, and poetry.
 Its symbolic roots can be traced to the Slavic paganism of millennia ago.
 According to a legend, kalyna was associated with the birth of the Universe, the so-called Fire Trinity: the Sun, the Moon, and the Star.
 Its berries symbolize one's home and native land, blood, and family roots.
 Kalyna is often depicted on Ukrainian embroidery: ritual cloths and shirts.
 In Slavic paganism kalyna also represents the beauty of a young lady, which rhymes well in the Ukrainian language: ka-ly-na – div-chy-na.
-The song Chervona Kalyna was the anthem of the Ukrainian Sich Riflemen and the Ukrainian Insurgent Army; along with these national liberating movements in 20th century guelder rose was established as a symbol of riflemen honor, and state independence.
+The song "Chervona Kalyna" was the anthem of the Ukrainian Sich Riflemen and the Ukrainian Insurgent Army; along with these national liberating movements in 20th century guelder rose was established as a symbol of riflemen honor, and state independence.

-Viburnum opulus (kalina) is also one of the national symbols of Russia.
-In Russia the Viburnum fruit is called kalina (калина) and is considered a national symbol.
+In Russia the Viburnum fruit is called kalina (калина) and is commonly found in folklore.
 Kalina derived in Russian language from kalit or raskalyat', which means "to make red-hot".
 The red fiery color of the berries represents beauty in Russian culture and together with sweet raspberries it symbolises the passionate love of a beautiful maiden, since berries were always an erotic symbol in Russia.
 The bitter side of the red fruit also symbolizes love separation in Russian folk culture.
 The name of the Russian song Kalinka is a diminutive of Kalina.
 Viburnum opulus is also an important symbol of the Russian national ornamental wood painting handicraft style called Khokhloma.

 In Romanian, which has been influenced by East Slavic culture, Viburnum opulus is called călin.
 Călin is also used as both a given name and a surname.